andreasmalta1/tk-blender/README.md

 The rest is the same and to set it up you should still follow Diego's instructions below.
 Two major points to cover:
 1. Do not forget to install PySide2 in the Blender python package.
 This is detailed by Diego himself down below.
-2. Since Blender is open source, it moves forward very quickly and tehrefore it is always using the latest python version.
+2. Since Blender is open source, it moves forward very quickly and therefore it is always using the latest python version.
 Shotgrid does lack behind.
 For this reason I had to make a change to the app_store tk-multi-publish2 which basically forks away from the original SG installation.
 The change is as follows:

 Goto: install/app_store/tk-multi-publish2/vx.x.x/python/tk_multi_publish2/api/data.py